Piano Trio No. 1 (Mendelssohn): I. Molto allegro agitato

 The first movement is in sonata form without an introduction.
 The exposition has two parts: Part 1 has two large phrases in D minor, begins with a cantabile main theme played by the cello, with the piano providing a syncopated accompaniment, and the violin then joins the cello with a distorted version of the theme.
 The transition, more variation of the main theme, ends with the minor dominant (v) pedal of the secondary key.
 Part 2 begins in A major, with a new secondary theme in the cello.

-The development stays in a minor till it begins to modulate to B-flat Major of the secondary theme, the most magical moment when it shifts to C major.
+The development stays in a minor till it begins to modulate to B♭ major of the secondary theme, the most magical moment when it shifts to C major.
 The violin and cello are playing in unison while the piano is doing triplet arpeggios.
 The recapitulation has two parts as well and it is much shorter.
 In the first part, it only takes around 43 measures to reach the dominant pedal.
 The second part, closes with a perfect authentic cadence in d minor and a 38-bars of coda (marked as assai animato).